StateFlow: Enhancing LLM Task-Solving through State-Driven Workflows: Experiments

-\textbf{Results and analysis.} On both SQL and Bash tasks, \stateflow outperforms other prompting methods in terms of both performance and efficiency. \textbf{SQL}: On GPT-3.5, our refined ReAct version increases the success rate by 7\% over the original ReAct prompt.
+\paragraph{Result and analysis on SQL} On GPT-3.5, our refined ReAct version increases the success rate by 7\% over the original ReAct prompt.
 But \stateflow can further improve over the refined version by 6\%, with 5$\times$ less cost.
 We note that the big difference in cost mainly comes from the prompt token use.
 The ReAct prompt has 2043 tokens with 4 example trajectories, while the longest instruction from \stateflow has only 400 tokens.
 The LLM is called iteratively with the whole prompt, thus the difference in cost accumulates.
 Compared to Plan \& Solve, \stateflow uses 1.6$\times$ more cost but improves the SR by 17\%.
-We note that ReAct\_Refined and our methods follow similar workflow and they both have low error rates.
-On GPT-4-Turbo, \stateflow can improve over ReAct by 10\% in SR but has 3$\times$ less cost. \textbf{Bash}: On the bash task, \stateflow outperforms other methods while being efficient at interacting with the environment.
+ReAct\_Refined and our methods follow a similar workflow and have low error rates.
+On GPT-4-Turbo, \stateflow can improve over ReAct by 10\% in SR but has 3$\times$ less cost.
+We further look into results from different levels of difficulties and found that the success rate drops significantly for harder tasks (Details in Appendix~\ref{app:inter-analysis}). \stateflow also shows a greater improvement over ReAct on hard and extra hard tasks, which often require complex joins across multiple tables.
+We found that state \texttt{Error} in \stateflow is crucial, as it is encountered in 20\% of extra hard tasks compared to only 9\% in easy tasks, highlighting its role in improving performance on challenging queries.

+\paragraph{Result and analysis on Bash.} On the bash task, \stateflow outperforms other methods while efficiently interacting with the environment.
 Switching to GPT-4-Turbo has little effect on the methods, where the two baselines even suffer from a decrement in accuracy.
-More analysis and results are in Appendix~\ref{app:inter-analysis} and~\ref{app:inter-results}.
+While the success rate is low, the average reward is high as 0.8 (See Table~\ref{tab:bash_long} in Appendix).
+Our investigation shows that 58.5\% of the bash tasks have a positive reward greater than 0.5, while only 0.5\% of the failed tasks have a positive reward greater than 0 in the SQL task.
+This is because a bash task sometimes consists of two requests (retrieve information or configure a file), making it harder to completely solve a task.
+Please see more details and results in Appendix~\ref{app:inter-analysis} and~\ref{app:inter-results}.

 \textbf{Ablation of States.} To understand how different states contribute to the accuracy in \stateflow, we perform additional ablations and analysis with the SQL task (See Table~\ref{tab:sql-ablation}). \textbf{(1)} We remove the \texttt{Observe} state.
 Note that in the original prompt for state \texttt{Solve}, we also instruct the model to call `DESC' if necessary, so the model can still explore tables, but not with an explicit state and instruction to perform this action. \textbf{(2)} We remove the error state and rely on the verify state to correct mistakes. \textbf{(3)} We remove the verify state and add a sentence in \texttt{Solve} to prompt the model to submit when finished.
 The table shows that removing any of the states results in a drop in performance.
 When \texttt{Verify} state is removed, \stateflow has the lowest cost and error rate, matching the idea that more corrections to the results will be performed with an explicit \texttt{Verify} state.
 Removal of the \texttt{Error} state leads to a drop of 5\% in SR, and an increase in turns, error rate, and cost, showing that the \texttt{Error} state plays an important role in the workflow.
 Removal of the \texttt{Observe} results in the lowest SR and highest cost, showing that `Observe` is the most important state.